 What are the statistics and what do they show?

-Every three months the Department of Justice & Regulation publishes the number and dollar value of road safety camera infringements.
+Every three months the Department of Justice and Community Safety publishes the number and dollar value of road safety camera infringements.
 For fixed intersection and highway cameras, this information is published on a camera by camera basis.
 For mobile cameras, a total is published for all mobile camera locations used throughout the quarter.

 As there are approximately 2,000 mobile camera locations, the Department does not publish individual site results.
 However, where a mobile location has recorded a high number of infringements (i.e. within the top 50 for all cameras across the state, or top 20 for speeding infringements) the statistics provide information about these infringements.